Eroica-cpp/uwhpsc/notes/computing_options.rst

 ---------------

-If you want to be able to compute on your own computer but don't want to try installing all the necessary software individually, another option is to run a *virtual machine* using the VirtualBox software.
+If you want to be able to compute on your own computer but don't want to try installing all the necessary software packages individually, another option is to run a *virtual machine* using the VirtualBox software.
 See :ref:`2014_vm` for more information.